-These values can be compared with the condition adopted by Deming et al. (2009) that 60 transits would be reasonable to characterize a habitable 10 M{\oplus} super-Earth.
-The size of observable atmospheric signals remains relatively constant from Earth through to super-Earth-sized objects, since the effects of increased gravity/smaller atmospheric scaleheight offset the increased area of the transiting planet.
-Deming et al. (2009) estimate that TESS would discover between 1 and 5 habitable super-Earths for which H2O and CO2 absorption could be characterized using JWST.
-Kaltenegger & Traub (2009) found that multiple transits would be required to detect O3 in the atmosphere of an Earth-analogue planet around an M dwarf, finding a signal-to-noise ratio of 20 could be achieved for the infrared O3 feature with 200 h of in-transit observation.
+These values can be compared with the condition adopted by Deming et al. (2009) that 60 transits would be reasonable to characterise a habitable $10M{\oplus}$ super Earth.
+The size of observable atmospheric signals remains relatively constant from Earth through to super Earth-sized objects, since the effects of increased gravity/smaller atmospheric scale height offset the increased area of the transiting planet.
+Deming et al. (2009) estimate that TESS would discover between 1 and 5 habitable super-Earths for which H2O and CO2 absorption could be characterised using JWST.
+Kaltenegger & Traub (2009) found that multiple transits would be required to detect O3 in the atmosphere of an Earth-analog planet around an M dwarf, finding a SNR of 20 could be achieved for the infrared O3 feature with 200 hours of in-transit observation.